emacs-elsa/Elsa/README.md

  )
 ```

-The `Elsafile.el` should be located next to the `Cask` file of your project.

 ## Rulesets

 After analysis of the forms is done we have all the type information
 and the AST ready to be further processed by various checks and rules.

-These can be:
+These can be (non-exhaustive list):

-* Stylistic, such as checking that a variable uses lisp-case for
+* Stylistic, such as checking that a variable uses `lisp-case` for
-  naming instead of snake_case.
+  naming instead of `snake_case`.
 * Syntactic, such as checking we are not wrapping the else branch of
   `if` with a useless `progn`.
 * Semantic, such as checking that the condition of `if` does not